-The following project are currently under work by Heal the Ocean and collaborators.
+The following projects are currently under work by Heal the Ocean and collaborators.
 Click each project to learn more about it!

 SEA LEVEL RISE